guokai8/o2plsda/README.md

 # The Qxy is  0.08222935  and the RMSE is:  2.030108
 #####################################
 ```
-Then we can do the O2PLS analysis with nc = 5, nx = 3, ny =3
+Then we can do the O2PLS analysis with nc = 5, nx = 3, ny =3.
+You can also select the best paramaters by looking at the cross validation results.
 ```{r}
 fit <- o2pls(X,Y,5,3,3)
 summary(fit)